Are you ready to go driving Bulgaria on an unforgettable road trip adventure?

-From navigating mountainous terrains to understanding local driving customs, this blog post is your ultimate guide to everything you need to know before embarking on a thrilling drive in Bulgaria.
+From navigating the mountainous landscapes to getting the hang of local driving customs, this blog is your ultimate guide to everything you need, from car rental locations in Bulgaria to embarking on a thrilling drive.

 So buckle up as we take you on a ride filled with breathtaking vistas, cultural discoveries, and invaluable tips for a truly remarkable Bulgarian road trip!

-An International Driver’s Permit (IDP) allows you to drive in Bulgaria as a tourist for up to 90 days.
+An International Driver’s Permit (IDP) lets you drive your rental car in Bulgaria as a tourist, for an extended stay of up to 90 days.
 You must be at least 18 years old and have a valid driver’s license from your home country.

-To obtain an international driver’s permit, you can apply in person at a local office of the Automobile Association, the Ministry of Transport, or online, which is even better as you save time lining up.
+To obtain an international driver’s permit, you can apply in person at a local office of the Automobile Association or the Ministry of Transport or online, which is even better as you save time lining up.

 The IDP is valid for one year and must be accompanied by your regular driver’s license when you are driving.